denoland/deno_core/ops/op2/README.md

 </td><td>
 String
 </td><td>
-Fastcall available if string is Latin-1.
+Fastcall available only if string is Latin-1.
 Will create an owned `String` copy of the String data if it doesn't fit on the stack.
-Will never copy in a fastcall.
+Will never allocate in a fastcall, but will copy Latin-1 -> UTF-8.
 </td></tr>
 <tr>
 <td>